The AI Agent Security Audit You Haven't Done

 - 1.

-Can you enumerate every AI agent in production in your organisation — defined as any LLM-based system with tool use, file access, API calls, or outbound communication capability?
-If not, the audit starts with discovery, not review.
+Can you enumerate every AI agent in production — any LLM-based system with tool use, file access, API calls, or outbound communication?
+If the answer is no, the audit starts with discovery, not testing.

 - 2.

-For each production agent: is there a documented list of permitted tools, accessible data scope, and actions requiring human confirmation — reviewed by a security function, not only by the development team that built it?
+For each production agent: is there a documented permissions model that was reviewed by a security function — not only by the development team that built it?

 - 3.

-Has your organisation tested any production AI agent for prompt injection?
-If not, you have not assessed the primary exploit surface for agentic AI systems.
+Has your organization tested any production agent for prompt injection?
+If not, you have not assessed the primary exploit surface for this class of system.

 - 4.

-When an agent's tool list changes — when a developer adds a new integration or expands data access — is there a security review gate?
-Who has authority to approve new agent permissions, and is that process documented?
+When an agent's tool list changes — when a new capability is added to a production agent — is there a security review gate with documented authority to approve or block the change?

 - 5.